YanzhaoW/srs-daq/README.md

   cmake --version # please make sure the output is larger than 3.26
   ```
 - **(Optional)** ROOT <span>&#8805;</span> 6.32

-> [!Tip]
-> It's highly recommended to use Conda for Conan and ROOT installation.
-Please refer to [How to install prerequisites with Conda](doc/install_conda.md)

 ### Installation